whitesnowx/tp/docs/DeveloperGuide.md

 The sort mechanism is facilitated by JavaFX's `SortedList` within ModelManager, `SortCommand` and `SortCommandParser`. `SortCommandParser` extends the types of command parsers in StaffBookParser, and returns a `SortCommand` to be executed by the LogicManager.
 This execution also updates the `SortedList` in  Model via ModelManager.
 Additionally, it implements the following operations:

 * `SortCommandParser#parse()`  — Parses user input to identify the attribute to be sorted
-* `ModelManager#updateSortedPersonList()’ — Update the comparator used by SortedList resulting in the data being sorted accordingly
+* `ModelManager#updateSortedPersonList()` — Update the comparator used by SortedList resulting in the data being sorted accordingly

 Given below is an example usage scenario and how the sort mechanism behaves at each step.

 Step 1.
-Initially, the SortedList is initialized with a null comparator when the model loads.
+Initially, the `SortedList` is initialized with a null comparator when the model loads.

 Step 2.
-The user enter “sort n/” to sort the list by their name.
+The user enter **“sort n/”** to sort the list by their name.

 Step 3.
-The Logic manager takes this command text and calls StaffBookParser.parseCommand(commandtext) and identifies the sort command.
-It then creates a new instance of SortCommandParser to parse(“n/”) on the attribute.
+The Logic manager takes this command text and calls `StaffBookParser.parseCommand("sort n/")` and identifies the sort command.
+It then creates a new instance of `SortCommandParser` to `parse(“n/”)` on the attribute.

-Step 4.
-SortCommandParser.parse(“n/”) then constructs a SortCommand with the appropriate attribute comparator, NameComparator.
+Step 4. `SortCommandParser.parse(“n/”)` then constructs a SortCommand with the appropriate attribute comparator, `NAME_COMPARATOR`.

 Step 5.
-The SortCommand is returned to Logic manager which calls on its execute() to return a CommandResult().
-During its execution, ModelManager.updateSortedList(NameComparator) is invoked which updates the model to show the list of persons being sorted by name.
+The SortCommand is returned to Logic manager which calls on its `execute()` to return a `CommandResult()`.
+During its execution, `ModelManager.updateSortedList(NameComparator)` is invoked which updates the model to show the list of persons being sorted by name.

+The sequence diagram for executing a **"sort n/"** is shown below:

 <img src="images/SortSequenceDiagram.png" width="850" />